kenokrieger/QmPy/README.md

 ## Documentation

 The documentation can be found at [qmpy.org/docs](http://qmpy.org/docs/).
+If you want to create the documentation yourself using sphinx you may do so by changing in the docs/ directory and executing the command `make html`.

+## Tests

+Tests for the module are located in the tests/ directory.
+The tests can all be run via pytest through the command line (`python3 -m pytest` in the highest directory).

 ## Contributing